Spy Fox in Dry Cereal

 The 2007 version was given a newer and more bland logo screen with no sound effects, and the Junior Adventure logo was again cut.

-Nearly all of the game's revisions game exclude Johnny's second piano waltz and the William the Kid escape theme, the latter of which was replaced with the Happy Fun Sub title theme.
+Nearly all of the re-releases exclude Johnny's second piano waltz and the William the Kid escape theme, the latter of which was replaced with the Happy Fun Sub title theme.

 Alternate Happy Fun Sub Title Screen

-Later versions of the game have a slightly different Happy Fun Sub title screen.
-The logo was made much smaller and some recycling-logo-like arrows were added around it.
+Later versions of the game have a slightly different Happy Fun Sub title screen, sporting a much smaller logo with some recycling logo-like arrows around it.

 Cheese Chase • Hold the Mustard